moov-io/1120x/README.md

 The project is irs sub project to support IRS Modernized e-File Forms 1120, 1120S, and 1120-F for Tax Year 2020 and beyond.

+1120x is a subset of [moov.io IRS](https://github.com/moov-io/irs) project.
+It'll support Modernized e-File payload production for the 1120 family forms for tax year 2020 and beyond.

+    - 1120        U.S. Corporation Income Tax Return.
+    - 1120S       U.S. Income Tax Return for an S Corporation.
+    - 1120-F      U.S. Income Tax Return of a Foreign Corporation.
+    - 1120-POL    U.S. Income Tax Return for Certain Political Organizations.

+Suport for more business related form types will be added in subsequent version updates.

 ## Terminology

 - Manifest

-    ManifestXML is a manifest.xml file, which provides information about the Submission.
+    "ManifestXML" is a manifest.xml file, which provides information about the Submission.

 - Return

-    Return is return schema for irs forms. example : Return990.xsd
+    "Return" is return schema for irs forms. example : Return990.xsd

 - Submission

     An IRS submission consists of XML data and optional binary attachments (PDF Files), which are packaged and compressed into a zip file.
-    In this project submission zip archive is called as submission
+    In this project submission zip archive is called submission.

 ## Features